JasiHime/jasihime.github.io/webpage/docs/references/submission-script-templates.md

 # Submission Script Templates

-All scripts can be downloaded directly from here
+The scripts below can be run on the platform as is.
+You can expand them with parameters from [Slurm Parameters](./slurm-parameters.md).

 ## CPU Job